opensearch-project/documentation-website/_field-types/dynamic.md

 }
 ```

-However, you can still get the fields `room` and `floor` from the document:
+4. Get the unmapped fields `room` and `floor` from the document using the following request:

 ```json
 PUT testindex1/_doc/1